PaninDmytro/Task_Tracker_App/README.md

-Welcome to the React TODO app with API repository! 🚀
+Welcome to the Task Tracker App! 🚀

 ## Table of Contents